Skip to main content

 So literally every single page would get flagged.
 Not helpful at all.

-But if we instead choose '<body> but not <a>' then this would only pick up the instances where the phrase is present in the non-link <body> elements.
+If we instead choose '<body> but not <a>' then this would only pick up the instances where the phrase 'javascript crawling' is present in the non-link <body> elements.

 Very helpful indeed.